wangqinNick/tp/docs/DeveloperGuide.md

 A lot of students miss lessons, assignments, and even exams, just because they're struggling to adapt to the new environment.

-RaVi helps students to manage their school-related information in a compact, stripped-down interface that does not bombard them with too much information.
+raVI helps students to manage their school-related information in a compact, stripped-down interface that does not bombard them with too much information.
-When you receive your modules and lessons, simply enter them into RaVi as they arrive.
-RaVi will keep track of all of it for you.
+When you receive your modules and lessons, simply enter them into raVI as they arrive. raVI will keep track of all of it for you.
 You can create tasks, give them deadlines, and tag them to certain modules.
 You can see all of your tasks and deadlines at a glance.
-You can even write and save your notes in RaVi, uncluttering your work environment even further.
+You can even write and save your notes in raVI, uncluttering your work environment even further.

-RaVi is even integrated with NUSMods, bringing its comprehensive library of information to your fingertips.
+raVI is even integrated with NUSMods, bringing its comprehensive library of information to your fingertips.
 All of the above features are wrapped in a compact, no-frills command-line interface.
 No confusing menus and dropdowns to distract you; only simple commands to give you what you want.